- Course summary

 This course provides specialist training for drummers, vocalists, guitarists, bassists and keyboard players that reflects the needs of today’s music industry.

-The course is jointly taught by BIMM (British and Irish Modern Music Institute) specialist tutors and postgraduate tutors from the London College of Music, all of whom are active professional musicians of the highest standard.
+The course is taught by postgraduate tutors from the London College of Music, all of whom are active professional musicians of the highest standard.

 It combines technical and stylistic performance tuition through one-to-one lessons, as well as group sessions with other students from across the postgraduate community, to ensure an enhanced learning experience and the opportunity to network with like-minded artists.